thisiswisy/v0rtex-injector/README.md

 TODO:

-- run jailbreakd in a separate process
+- run jailbreakd in a separate process OR get a proper nosuid patch
-- amfid patch (if you're impatient AND on ios 10.3-10.3.2 run triple_fetch)
+- amfid patch (if you're impatient AND on ios 10.3-10.3.2 just run triple_fetch)
+- something like PreferenceLoader
+- more iPads

 THERE'S NO IPA YET AND WON'T BE TILL EVERYTHING IS FIXED PROPERLY!
 NON-DEVS: DO NOT USE BETA 7
 -----------------------------------